WGS-TB/SplitStrains/README.md

 ### Requirements:
 Python 3.6.9
-Python libraries listed in *requirements.txt*
+Python libraries listed in *requirements.txt*.
+This can be used for automatic pip install.
 Optional: conda 4.5.12
 Additional software:
 1. bwa 0.7.17 (read aligner)